liuyulo/note/src/game/01-comb.typ

   caption: [An empty #Y board (left) and a filled #Y board (right)], )

-Playing #Hex is equivalent to playing #Y with some hexagons precolored, as show in
+Playing #Hex is equivalent to playing #Y with some hexagons precolored, as show in @reduce.

 #figure(
   cetz.canvas(